 Light Requirements

 Crassula perforata ‘String of Buttons’ or ‘Necklace Vine’ loves bright light but can tolerate partial shade.
-Direct sunlight for 4-6 hours a day will keep your plant healthy and happy.
-Did you know that too much shade can cause the plant to become leggy and lose its compact form?
+Direct sunlight for 4-6 hours a day will keep your succulent healthy and happy.
+Did you know that too much shade can cause the succulent to become leggy and lose its compact form?

 Temperature and Humidity